ipspace/netlab/docs/plugins/bgp.policy.md

 The plugin adds the following BGP attributes:

 * **bgp.bandwidth** link attribute sets the BGP Link Bandwidth extended community.
-It can be an integer, in which case the Link Bandwidth community is attached to inbound updates, or a dictionary with **in** and **out** keys if you want to set the Link Bandwidth community in both directions (or just on the outbound updates).
+It can be an integer (in megabytes), in which case the Link Bandwidth community is attached to inbound EBGP updates[^BCP], or a dictionary with **in** and **out** integer values if you want to set the Link Bandwidth community in both directions (or just on the outbound updates).
 * **bgp.locpref** is an integer attribute that sets default local preference when applied to a node, or sets local preference on BGP updates received from an EBGP neighbor.
 * **bgp.med** is an integer attribute that sets MED attribute on BGP updates sent to an EBGP neighbor.
 * **bgp.prepend** is a dictionary that configures outbound AS-path prepending.
 It can contain a **count** attribute (number of times the node AS is prepended) or a **path** attribute (the prepended AS-path as a string[^ASPS])
 * **bgp.weight** is an integer attribute that sets per-neighbor weight.

+[^BCP]: _netlab_ configures network devices to propagate BGP Link Bandwidth extended community on IBGP sessions.
+The value advertised in IBGP updates is device-dependent and could be the value attached to the best path or the aggregate of EBGP values.

 [^ASPS]: You must quote a single AS number that you want to prepend with the **path** attribute, otherwise the YAML parser treats it as an integer.